-This additional support is documented in an individual provision map / Pupil Support Agreement or behaviour support plan.
+This additional support is documented in an individual provision map / Behaviour Support Plan.
 In consultation with the SENCO and parents, short term targets are agreed which prioritise key areas of learning or behaviour to address and by which progress can be measured.
 Where external agencies are involved, their advice and recommendations are included in these support programmes.
 Actions agreed take into account each pupil's strengths as well as their difficulties.

-In some cases teaching assistant support may be allocated.
+In some cases, teaching assistant support may be allocated.
 This support is deployed to ensure your child can engage in lessons and wider school activities and to facilitate independent learning.